Lead. Innovate.

 Meeting an uncharted UX challenge — varied UX requirements across multiple modalities.

-MY ROLE: USER EXPERIENCE MANAGER – SOFTWARE PRODUCTS DIVISION
+MY ROLE: USER EXPERIENCE MANAGER - INTEL CORP.

 Intel RealSense Example